newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in New Mexico?

 According to New Mexico's Functional Records and Disposition Schedules (FRDS), law enforcement agencies retain their case files (including records of arrests) for 10 years from when a file was closed.
-When this time passes, they can destroy the records per the law.
+Per the state law, they can destroy the record after the timeframe has passed.

 Expunge an Arrest Record in New Mexico

-Per the New Mexico Criminal Records Expungement Act (CREA), an individual whose case was dismissed must wait a year to expunge their arrest record.
-The person must also not have any pending criminal charges or proceedings anywhere.
+Per the New Mexico Criminal Records Expungement Act (CREA), persons with a dismissed arrest charge may wait a year to expunge their arrest record.
+In addition, the person must not have any pending criminal charges or proceedings anywhere.

-On the other hand, a defendant must wait longer periods before applying for an expungement for arrests that led to a conviction.
+On the other hand, a defendant must wait for longer periods before expunging criminal conviction records.
 The waiting time depends on the severity of the crime.
 For example, individuals convicted of non-violent misdemeanors must wait 2 years, but felony convicts are only eligible after 4 to 10 years.
 Furthermore, such expungements are granted at the court's discretion, and the requester must prove that justice will be served with the expungement order.

-Factors that may influence a court's decision include:
+Factors that may influence a court's decision include the following:

 • The nature and severity of the crime